apleasantview/wp-scratch-box/README.md

 |"box_hostname"| *unused* | (empty) |

 ##### Synced folder
-Vagrant will, at the first run, create a folder named `content` which is linked with `/var/www/project/public/core/wp-content` inside the VM.
+Vagrant will, on first run, create a folder named `content` which is linked with `/var/www/project/public/core/wp-content` inside the VM.
+The Host directory will be synced to `/vagrant/` per Vagrants' defaults

 #### wp-scratch-box.sh
 This is the provisioning file.